Step 1: Prerequisites and Application Requirements

 Medical College Admissions Test (MCAT)

-Last test date accepted for 2014 entering class will be the June 2014 test
+Last test date accepted for 2019 entering class will be the June 2019 test (however, an earlier test date is recommended)

 Currently, there is not a minimum MCAT score requirement for the Doctor of Podiatric Medicine program